PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     Install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) and [authenticate with your Azure account](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli).

+    If you already have the Azure CLI installed, be sure to update to the latest version with `az upgrade`.

     You will also need the following roles in your Azure subscription:

     - Contributor